kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 - Initial e2e tests completed and enabled
 - At least one client (kubectl) has an implementation to use the aggregated discovery feature

+We want all clients to benefit from this feature, but for alpha our main focus will be on kubectl and golang clients.

 #### Beta